bitcoin-core/bitcoincore.org/en/features/verification.md

 </table>

-Note that although all programs---including Bitcoin Core---are vulnerable to chain rewrites, Bitcoin provides a defense mechanism: the more confirmations your transactions have, the safer you are. *There is no known decentralized defense better than that.*

 ## Help Protect Decentralization

 {% comment %}<!-- 1231006505 is the time in block 0; 31558149 is the average number of seconds in a year -->{% endcomment %}